 Other costs to be aware of when using Shopify Lite

 Like other e-commerce platforms, Shopify is notorious for adding extra costs to your monthly bill.
-These come mostly through transaction fees on purchases.

-Here are the fees you should expect to pay for the Shopify cheapest plan:
+And here are the fees you should expect to pay for the Shopify cheapest plan:

 - 2.9% + $0.30 for online sales